 One of several such invitations that Ann makes to me during our south Armagh session is to take some time to properly listen to the forest.
+“Isn’t it great,” she remarks, “to have nothing else to do else to do but pay attention to your breath and listen to the sounds around you.”
 Indeed, it’s a rare luxury in our always-on world, albeit one that we could all easily adapt into a regular cost-free personal practice.

 As my mind quietens, the soundscape opens up.
 That wind is there, but today it speaks in soft springtime tones.
 It rustles through nearby branches, carrying from afar the intermittent beat of a farmer making the most of the fine weather.